torquE170/Book-Store-with-Python/README.md

 ## Next steps
 1) Create 2 additional tables for:
-   - keeping a record of available and lent books
+   - keeping a record of available books
-   - keeping a record of each lent book correlated with a client identifier and name
+   - keeping a record of lent books

 ### Technical information
 1) Used python packages: